This article is not meant to teach you Deno, but it’s worth to mention its main cool features:

-In the settings General section, set Build Mode to Dockerfile and set Dockerfile path as "Dockerfile"
+In the settings General section, set Build Mode to Dockerfile and set Dockerfile path as "Dockerfile".
+Then save your change.

 Deploy a MongoDB database

-In your envioronment view, click on Add and Database buttons:
+In your environment view, click on Add and Database buttons:

 In the popup window while adding a database, choose your name, select MongoDB and 3.6 version.